postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-dynamic-code.md

 ## Generating switch statements

-You can use the `Metalama.Framework.Code.SyntaxBuilders.SwitchStatementBuilder` class to generate `switch` statements.
+You can use the <xref:Metalama.Framework.Code.SyntaxBuilders.SwitchStatementBuilder> class to generate `switch` statements.
 Note that it is limited to _constant_ and _default_ labels, i.e. patterns are not supported.
 Tuple matching is supported.

 ### Example: SwitchStatementBuilder

 The following example generates an `Execute` method which has two arguments: a message name and an opaque argument.
 The aspect must be used on a class with one or many `ProcessFoo` methods, where `Foo` is the message name.
 The aspect generates a `switch` statement that dispatches the message to the proper method.

 [!metalama-test  ~/code/Metalama.Documentation.SampleCode.AspectFramework/SwitchStatementBuilder.cs name="SwitchStatementBuilder"]

-## Converting run-time expressions into compile-time IExpression

-Instead of using techniques like parsing to generate <xref:Metalama.Framework.Code.IExpression> objects, it can be convenient to write the expression in T#/C# and to convert it.
-This allows you to have expressions that depend on compile-time conditions and control flows.

-Two approaches are available depending on the situation:

-* When the expression is `dynamic`, you can simply use an explicit cast to <xref:Metalama.Framework.Code.IExpression>.
-For instance:

-    ```cs
-    var thisParameter = meta.Target.Method.IsStatic
-                            ? meta.Target.Method.Parameters.First()
-                            : (IExpression) meta.This;
-    ```

-  This also works when the cast is implicit, for instance:

-    ```cs
-    IExpression baseCall;

-    if (meta.Target.Method.IsOverride)
-    {
-        baseCall = (IExpression) meta.Base.Clone();
-    }
-    else
-    {
-        baseCall = (IExpression) meta.Base.MemberwiseClone();
-    }
-    ```

-    This template generates either `var clone = (TargetType) base.Clone();` or `var clone = (TargetType) this.MemberwiseClone();` depending on the condition.

-* Otherwise, use the <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionFactory.Capture*?text=ExpressionFactory.Capture> method.

- You can use the <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionFactory.WithType*> and <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionFactory.WithNullability*> extension methods to modify the return type of the returned <xref:Metalama.Framework.Code.IExpression>.